 |4||Turner & Townsend||660.9||152.8||2,684|

-Many top-performing private companies are looking beyond the UK for growth, more than half the companies trade overseas.
+Many top-performing private companies in the Top Track 250 are looking beyond the UK for growth, more than half the companies trade overseas.
 On average, these companies grew international sales by 19% in their latest year.
 While these companies say they have not yet seen any significant impact from the Brexit vote, they expect to do so in the future.

 Although London still has the highest portion of HQ locations the report has highlighted regional development with the northeast growing over the last year.
 The location shift is linked to the investment in technology software as firms become increasingly web focused.